88um/javaslots/README.md

 # JavaSlots

-Earlier assignement, learning more about lists, and enums.
+Assignent on lists and enums